quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 After initializing, we continue re-assigning to the same `sdf` variable as we add operations.

-(Also: notice that we pass our input `Topic` from the previous step to it.)
+(Also, notice that we pass our input `Topic` from the previous step to it.)

 ### Tokenizing Text